 The example below demonstrates an event set up to call the

-Footstep function in a script attached to the Player GameObject.
-This could be used in combination with an AudioSource to play a footstep sound synchronised with the animation.
+Swipe function in a script attached to the Player GameObject.
+This could be used in combination with an AudioSource to play a slashing sound synchronized with the animation.

 You can also choose to specify a parameter to be sent to the function called by the event.
 There are four different parameter types: Float, Int, String or ObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info